ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-03-29-trillion-rows.md

 </figure>

-Hourly data stretching back to 1940 is 727,080 snapshots in time for each variable like temperature, precipitation, cloud cover, wind speed, etc. And at 0.25 degree resolution we have 1,036,080 locations.
+ERA5 covers the entire globe at 0.25 degree resolution, and stretches back in time to 1940 with hourly resolution.
+Hourly data stretching back to 1940 is 727,080 snapshots in time for each variable like temperature, precipitation, cloud cover, wind speed, etc. A regularly-spaced latitude-longitude grid at 0.25 degree resolution has 1,038,240 grid points or locations (1440 longitudes and 721 latitudes including both poles).
 Together that's 753,836,544,000 or ~754 billion rows of data if indexed by time and location.
 That's a good amount of data.
 And as I found out, it's not trivial to quickly shove this data into a relational database, much less be able to query it quickly.

-The data is distributed as NetCDF[^netcdf-explanation] files indexed by time which makes it quick and easy to query the dataset at single points in time, but looking at temporal patterns is very slow as many files need to be read to pull out a single time series.
+The ERA5 data is distributed as NetCDF[^netcdf-explanation] files.
+You can query an API for the data or download it from certain providers but generally each file contains data for a day, a month, or a year.
+This chunking by time makes it quick and easy to query the dataset at single points in time, but looking at temporal patterns is very slow as many files need to be read to pull out a single time series.
 It takes like 20~30 minutes to pull out temperature data for one location to make the plot above!
 Complex geospatial queries, especially over time, will be slow and difficult to perform.
 Packages like [xarray](https://xarray.dev/) and [dask](https://www.dask.org/) (and efforts by [Pangeo](https://pangeo.io/)) speed things up but it's still a slow process.

-[^netcdf-explanation]: [NetCDF](https://en.wikipedia.org/wiki/NetCDF) (Network Common Data Form) files are ubiquitous in distributing output data from weather and climate models.
-They typically store multi-dimensional arrays for each variable output along with enough metadata that you don't need to refer to external documentation to use the data.
+[^netcdf-explanation]: [NetCDF](https://en.wikipedia.org/wiki/NetCDF) (Network Common Data Form) files are ubiquitous in distributing model output in climate science, atmospheric science, and oceanography.
+They typically store multi-dimensional arrays for each variable output along with enough metadata that you don't need to refer to external documentation to understand and use the data.
 The good ones do this at least.

 We'll just load in temperature, zonal and meridional wind speeds, total cloud cover, precipitation, and snowfall for each time and location so we'll use this table schema: